SunithaBhogoboina/MVP-Survey-System/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.marketLogic.mvp-survey' is invalid and this project uses 'com.marketLogic.mvpsurvey' instead.
+* The original package name 'com.marketlogic.mvp-survey' is invalid and this project uses 'com.marketlogic.mvpsurvey' instead.

 # Getting Started